Chapter 33:

 There was no hesitation as a closed fist struck my cheek.

-I said slap!
+Slap.
+Slap.
+I said to slap!

-Tumbling to the ground, I listened to the laughs of the upperclassmen as they mocked me and the rest of the triop relentlessly, all the while keeping a safe distance from us.
+Tumbling to the ground, I listened to the mocking laughs of the upperclassmen as they poked fun at me and the rest of the triop relentlessly, all the while keeping a safe distance from us.
+But that was fine, because with every second they talked and joked, I had gotten one more to prepare.
+Taking my time to writhe on the ground, I scanned the area, looking for Sharzin.

 Maybe, if I can distract them long enough to find Zin and—

+Based on her expression, she hadn’t intended to shoot, but the deed was already done.
 Not waiting around to fire another, she drunkenly fell backwards into the shadows and disappeared once again.

 “You cheating assholes!”
 A blue wristband Ogre lumbered forward.
 “Get knocked down a peg!”